Congratulations on this new chapter in your life!

 However, did you know if a pipe bursts and ruins your stuff you’re covered?
 Or if a burglar breaks-in and steals from you?
 Or even a lightning strike that takes out all of your electronics?

 These are all covered under a MO Renter’s insurance policy.
-It would be subject to your deductible.
+Of course it would be subject to your deductible.

 But did you know renter’s insurance does more?